 Thriving Under Stress:

 Everyone is under stress during the course of the day as they pursue their life endeavors.
 Some individuals allow the daily stresses to beat them down while others seem to thrive in the midst of their stress.
-The way you think, move and eat will play a significant role in your ability to thrive under stress.
+The way you think, move and eat will play a significant role in your ability to be in a state of thriving under stress.

 Mental and emotional stress has the ability to elevate an individual’s life or to destroy it.
 The result depends upon the preparation, adaptation and recovery process the individual is able to go through with the particular stressor.
 In order to truly be thriving under stress during your life you need to focus on